gw-ece1120-s2016/lab02/README.md

 # Introduction

-Assigned: 2016-01-20
+*Assigned: 2016-01-20*

-Due: 2016-01-27 11:59:59 PM EST
+*Due: 2016-01-27 11:59:59 PM EST*

 This is the Lab 2 assignment for ECE 1120 - C Programming for ECE.

 The goals of this lab are to introduce you to different C types, arithmetic, and printing.

+**Be sure to put your name in a comment at the top of each program you write.**

 # Steps

 ## Part 1

-Write a program called `part1.c` that declares and initializes two integer variables *x* and *y* with the values 35 and 14, and displays and calculates their sum, product, integer quotient and floating-point division quotient.
+Write a program called `part1.c` that declares and initializes two integer variables `x` and `y` with the values `35` and `14`, and displays and calculates their sum, product, integer quotient and floating-point division quotient.

 The output should exactly look like this: